 The hospital pier was begun in 1865 and was 190 yards long.
 Now, only the pier head remains.
 Inscribed on the spit slate to the right of the pier is a poem by Frank Thompson:’Write on the stones no words of sadness, only the gladness due that we who ask the most of living, know how to give it too.

-Manor Farm and Country Park (tel 01489 787055) with its farm, wheelwright and blacksmith’s forge and tea-room, is open Monday to Sunday from Easter to Oct 31st (till 5 pm); from November 1st to Easter (and during February half-term) only on Sundays (till dusk).
-Entrance fee to the Farm (2016) is £ 7 for adults, with no charge for access to the tea-room.
+Manor Farm and Country Park (tel 01489 787055) with its farm, wheelwright and blacksmith’s forge and tea-room, is open Monday to Sunday from Easter to Oct 31st (till 5 pm); from November 1st to Easter (and during February half term) only on Sundays (till dusk).
+Entrance fee to the Farm for 2021, following Covid lockdown re-opening, is likely to be as for 2020, viz £ 8-50 for adults, with concessions for children and senior citizens, and under 3 year olds free of charge.
+There is no charge for access to the tea-room.
 The building of the parish church next to the farm started in 1282.
 The church was damaged by a tree that fell in the 1700s.

 Take the train nearest to 9 am from Waterloo Station to Netley, changing at Southampton Central (allow at least 5 minutes to change trains).
 Journey time about 2 hours, depending on the connection.
 There are hourly direct trains back from Botley to Waterloo.
 Journey time about 1 hour 35 minutes.
 You can also return in the other direction, changing at Fareham, but this takes over 2 hours.

 Buy a day return to Netley, which in practice is accepted for the return journey.